CLARIAH/clariah-plus/requirements/software-requirements.md

 ---
-title: "Technical Requirements for Software and Services"
+title: "Software and Service Requirements"
-date: "version 1.0, June 2022"
+date: "version 1.0 (CONCEPT), June 2022"
-author: "Technical Committee"
+author: [ Maarten van Gompel, David de Boer, Thomas Vermaut, Jaap Blom, Femmy Admiraal, Hennie Brugman, Mario Mieldijk, Enno Meijers, Roeland Ordelman, Ronald Siebes, Menzo Windhouwer ]
 ---

-# Technical Requirements for Software and Services
+# Software and Service Requirements

 ## Introduction

-This document intends to specify minimal technical requirements for CLARIAH software and software services.
+This document intends to specify minimal *technical* requirements for CLARIAH software and software services.
 It is aimed at developers and external evaluators.
 It provides a minimal list of specific and directly actionable criteria to hold the software against.
 The aim is to ensure a certain level of software quality and